 The CSS3 Anthology

-We already have Rachel Andrew mentioned earlier, her book on css grid layouts, and she’s got one with SitePoint as well, this one is called The CSS3 Anthology.
+We already have Rachel Andrew mentioned earlier, her book on css grid layouts.
+She’s got one with SitePoint, as well.
+This one goes by the name The CSS3 Anthology.
 What could it possibly contain?
-The book’s target is people (designers, developers) who’ve prior experienced the potential of CSS3, whether in the form of a website layout, a stunning code sample on CodePen, or through browsing GitHub repositories.
+The book targets people (designers, developers) who’ve prior experience on the potential of CSS3, whether in the form of a website layout, a stunning code sample on CodePen, or through browsing GitHub repositories.
 Rachel does an excellent job at pinpointing those kinds of CSS possibilities, and goes in-depth about each one.
 Advanced layouts, responsive layouts, smart layouts, browser compatibility, and user experience optimized forms — the major topics discussed throughout the book.
-Rachel’s witty approach and endless sea of experience is bound to capture your attention from start to the end.
+Rachel’s witty approach and endless sea of experience are bound to capture your attention from start to the end.

 Web Form Design

 Luke Wroblewski has had an incredibly successful and fortunate run in his career already.
 As a product leader, he is currently working for Google.
 He has also built a number of startups that have been acquired in the past.
 His strong points are, of course, products and their design, and he’s written several insightful books on the topic.
 Web Form Design capitalizes on his knowledge, and Luke presents a book that defines the design process of forms for digital web.